nicofirst1/MotionBot/README.md

 - [X] Save faces into corresponding dirs
 - [X] Train model for every face
 - [X] Classify person
-- [ ] Find a goddamn way to get the classification confidence
+- [X] Find a goddamn way to get the classification confidence
+- [ ] Resize all training/predition images to same size
 - [ ] Save model
 - [ ] Load/update model with new faces
-- [ ] Get face confidence to auto classify images
+- [ ] Get face confidence to auto classify images (<100 ?)

 ## Optimization
 - [X] New thread class for image/video/message sending